 3.1.
 Accreditation of Registrar.
-Registrar represents and warrants that, at all times during the Term of this Agreement, (a) Registrar is an accredited registrar of ICANN (having executed the 2013 Registrar Accreditation Agreement, or any subsequent version, with ICANN prior to the provision of any service made available through the Registry System and listed on Schedule 3 to the Registry Terms and Conditions) (“ICANN Accredited Registrar”); (b) all information provided to us in connection with Registrar’s receipt of accreditation as a registrar for the Donuts TLDs the Registrar has selected to offer shall be true and correct; and (c) all Technical Requirements are and shall remain satisfied by the Registrar.
-All entities that have entered into this Agreement and that meet and maintain all of the foregoing conditions may be referred to herein as a “Donuts Accredited Registrar.”
+Registrar represents and warrants that, at all times during the Term of this Agreement, (a) Registrar is an accredited registrar of ICANN (having executed the 2013 Registrar Accreditation Agreement, or any subsequent version, with ICANN prior to the provision of any service made available through the Registry System and listed on Schedule 3 to the Registry Terms and Conditions) (“ICANN Accredited Registrar”); (b) all information provided to us in connection with Registrar’s receipt of accreditation as a registrar for the Identity Digital TLDs the Registrar has selected to offer shall be true and correct; and (c) all Technical Requirements are and shall remain satisfied by the Registrar.
+All entities that have entered into this Agreement and that meet and maintain all of the foregoing conditions may be referred to herein as an “Identity Digital Accredited Registrar.”
 Registrar shall notify us immediately in the event any of the foregoing representations ceases to be true.

 3.2.
 Registrar Responsibility for Customer Support, Marketing, and Abuse Mitigation.
 Registrar shall provide (a) support to accept orders for registration, modification, renewal, deletion, redemption or transfer of Registered Names, (b) customer service, billing, and technical support to Registrants, and (c) a public primary contact and a primary contact for the Registry, available by email or phone at all times during the Term of this Agreement, for handling inquiries related to malicious conduct, remediation, and takedown processes for abusive activities.
-Registrar, via the public primary contact, shall primarily handle remediation and takedown processes for abusive activities as defined in the Donuts Acceptable Use Policy or other Registry Policies in the Donuts TLDs.
+Registrar, via the public primary contact, shall primarily handle remediation and takedown processes for abusive activities as defined in the Identity Digital Acceptable Use Policy or other Registry Policies in the Identity Digital TLDs.
 The public primary contact may be the same as the primary contact address for the Registry, so long as Registry escalations are properly identified and are remediated accordingly.
-Registrar may offer directly and through authorized Resellers (as defined in Section 3.14) the Donuts TLDs that Registrar has elected to offer and solicit potential Registrants to register for domain names in the Donuts TLDs that Registrar has elected to offer.
-Registrar may provide Donuts with reasonable cooperation in marketing campaigns and/or community outreach programs that Donuts may commence from time to time, upon mutually agreed upon terms and conditions.
+Registrar may offer directly and through authorized Resellers (as defined in Section 3.14) the Identity Digital TLDs that Registrar has elected to offer and solicit potential Registrants to register for domain names in the Identity Digital TLDs that Registrar has elected to offer.
+Registrar may provide Identity Digital with reasonable cooperation in marketing campaigns and/or community outreach programs that Identity Digital may commence from time to time, upon mutually agreed upon terms and conditions.

 3.3.
 Registrar’s Registration Agreement.
-At all times while it is sponsoring the registration of any Registered Name within the Registry System for any and all Donuts TLDs, Registrar shall have in effect an electronic or paper registration agreement with each Registrant (the “Registration Agreement”).
-The Registration Agreement must expressly contain specific terms and conditions found here and in the Registry Terms and Conditions, including without limitation provisions (a) prohibiting Registrants from distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting or otherwise engaging in activity contrary to the Donuts Acceptable Use Policy, other Registry Policies, and/or applicable law, and providing (consistent with applicable law and any related procedures) consequences for such activities including suspension of domain names and (b) obtaining consent for each Registration for the collection and use of such Registrant’s Personal Data according to Section 2.7.
+At all times while it is sponsoring the registration of any Registered Name within the Registry System for any and all Identity Digital TLDs, Registrar shall have in effect an electronic or paper registration agreement with each Registrant (the “Registration Agreement”).
+The Registration Agreement must expressly contain specific terms and conditions found here and in the Registry Terms and Conditions, including without limitation provisions (a) prohibiting Registrants from distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting or otherwise engaging in activity contrary to the Identity Digital Acceptable Use Policy, other Registry Policies, and/or applicable law, and providing (consistent with applicable law and any related procedures) consequences for such activities including suspension of domain names and (b) obtaining consent for each Registration for the collection and use of such Registrant’s Personal Data according to Section 2.7.
 Registrar may from time to time amend the forms of Registration Agreement or add alternative forms of Registration Agreement.
-Registrar shall provide Donuts an active link to its Registration Agreement currently in effect, including any amendments or alternative forms thereto.
+Registrar shall provide Identity Digital an active link to its Registration Agreement currently in effect, including any amendments or alternative forms thereto.